yuvaldori/gigaspaces-wiki-jekyll/xap100/the-processing-unit-structure-and-configuration.markdown

 This option achieves similar behavior to the `lib/optional/pu-common` option above, but allows a more fine-grained control by enabling to specify specific JAR files (each in its own location) rather than an entire folder (and only a single folder).

-For more information see [Manifest Based Classpath|#ManifestBasedClasspath] section below.
+For more information see [Manifest Based Classpath](#ManifestBasedClasspath) section below.

 ## `lib/platform/ext` directory
 JAR files placed in the `<GigaSpaces root>/lib/platform/ext` directory will be loaded once by the GSC-wide classloader and not separately by each Processing Unit instance (this classloader is called the Common Classloader, see the [Class Loaders](#classloaders) section below).